• English日本語한국어

 Redpanda integration

-After setting up Redpanda with New Relic, your data will display in dashboards like these, right out of the box.
+After setting up Redpanda with New Relic, your data will display in a dashboard, right out of the box.

 Install the infrastructure agent

-Before getting Redpanda data into New Relic, you'll need to install our infrastructure agent, then expose your metrics by configuring nri-prometheus.
+Before getting Redpanda data into New Relic, you need to install our infrastructure agent, then configure nri-prometheus to scrape data.

 Configure nri-prometheus for RedPanda